hatamiarash7/Python-Projects/README.md

-# Python-Projects
+# Python Projects

-Experimental python projects by me.
-You will see eachone in a seprate repository soon ... :)
+Small python projects by me.
+You will probably see each in a separate tank ... 😉